Endorsement Procedures

 Rule V – Consideration of endorsement requests by the membership

 • Section 1.
-Endorsement requests from candidates, ballot measure coalitions, and members shall be considered at every regular meeting between the close of filing and the general election with no advance notice required.
+Endorsement requests from candidates, ballot measure coalitions, and members may be considered at every regular meeting between the close of filing and the general election with no advance notice required.
 At other times of the year, the membership must be notified at least seven days in advance that an endorsement request will be on the agenda for consideration.
 On seven days’ notice, the Chair may also call a special meeting of the membership to consider time-sensitive endorsement requests.

 • Section 2.
 At each meeting where endorsements are being considered, the Endorsements Committee and the executive board shall propose, as part of the meeting agenda, a calendar to determine the order of consideration for the committee’s recommendations and accompanying motions from the floor.